 Can justice be a public good?
 Can urbanization fuel social equity?
 Can a public space be a safe space?
-Graduate students in The New School’s PUP program ask questions that challenge conventional policy definitions to rethink critical urban issues.
+Graduate students in The New School’s master's program in Public and Urban Policy ask questions that challenge conventional policy definitions to rethink critical urban issues.

-At the Milano School of International Affairs, Management, and Urban Policy, you’ll join a community of scholars and learners who examine today’s most critical urban policy issues in real time.
+At the Milano School of Policy, Management, and Environment, you’ll join a community of scholars and learners who examine today’s most critical urban policy issues in real time.

 Gain a solid foundation in the traditional techniques of policy analysis as well as systematic exposure to alternative theoretical and political perspectives.
 Partner with government agencies, NGOs, and nonprofits to design creative solutions to real-world issues.
 Work within a community of scholar-practitioners to put theory into practice in our Urban Policy Lab or our Center for New York City Affairs.

 Courageously challenge the status quo to create initiatives that drive real innovation in social and urban policy.

 Change begins with a question.
 What will you ask?